andrewcooke/choochoo/README.md

 ### v0.3.0

-Diary now uses dates (rather than datetimes) and is timezone aware.
+Diary now uses dates (rather than datetimes) and is timezone aware (Previously all times were UTC datetimes; now data related to the diary - like statistics calculated on daily intervals - use the date and the local timezone to convert to time.
+So, for example, stats based on monitor data are from your local "day" (midnight to midnight)).

 Monitor data from FIT files can be imported.